Dilruba Yasmeen Ruhee: Acting career

 In 2007, Ruhee started acting in television dramas.
 Her debut television drama (Bangla natok) was Oporichita, based on Rabindranath Tagore's short story and directed by Ahmed Shushmoy.
-She then shifted her focus into Dhallywood films (Bangladeshi Bangla Cinema) and worked in films.
+She then shifted her focus to Dhallywood films (Bangladeshi Bangla Cinema) and worked in films.
 She acted in Shahidujamman Selim's Britter Bhitore Eka, Ahmed Shushmoy's Shopnomukh, Ripon Nabi's Ochena Manush, Giashuddin Selim's Obogunthon (written by Monju Sarkar about a female entrepreneur) and Love.
-She was the lead role as Gulbahar, a woman with two children (a role which she had to gain 12 kg for).
-Another television production was Shondha by Gisauddin Selim, where she played a NGO worker.
+She was the lead role as Gulbahar, a woman with two children (a role for which she had to gain 12 kg).
+Another television production was Shondha by Gisauddin Selim, where she played an NGO worker.
 She also worked with director Abu Sayeed in a drama titled Jonmo Amar, which was inspired by the Bangladesh Liberation War and patriotism.
 She has also worked in Giasuddin Selim's television drama Obogunthoon, which garnered her popularity.

 The first film Ruhee signed for was a Kolkata-based film.
-For various reasons the work has been delayed.
+For various reasons, the work has been delayed.
 With Parambrata Chatterjee, she worked on two other Tollywood films called Sporsho and Glamour.
-On Mohua Chakrabarty's Glamour, Ruhee is enacted the role of a fashion model co-starring Prambrata, and it was her first break in Indian film industry.
+In Mohua Chakrabarty's Glamour, Ruhee enacted the role of a fashion model co-starring Prambrata, and it was her first break in the Indian film industry.

-Her first film to be released was Munsur Ali's Shongram, a periodic film based on the war of independence and set in the wartime of ’71 in East Pakistan where she enacted the role of a Hindu woman who is a rape victim.
+Her first film to be released was Munsur Ali's Shongram, a period film based on the war of independence and set in the wartime of '71 in East Pakistan, where she enacted the role of a Hindu woman who is a rape victim.
 The film was about how ruthless people can become and how women fall prey in any conflict.
-Another one of her films is Mayanagar, directed by Shanti Chowdhury and co-starring model Nipun, about the tension between a woman's relationship and her career, her character is an international supermodel who owns a modelling agency where she grooms upcoming models, Vogue was involved in the project.
-Her third film is psychological thriller Zero Degree, which was made by Animesh Aich, and co-starring Mahfuz Ahmed and Joya Ahsan, she plays the mother of a son who dies in an accident and her husband loses stability and blames her and sets out to take revenge on her.
-She worked with British-Bangladeshi director, Aminul Islam Bappi, in a film called Three Illegal, which is about people who go abroad for a better life though illegal means, her character is an expat from the UK who helps illegal immigrants find ways to become legal.
+Another one of her films is Mayanagar, directed by Shanti Chowdhury and co-starring model Nipun, about the tension between a woman's relationship and her career.
+Her character is an international supermodel who owns a modelling agency where she grooms upcoming models.
+Vogue was involved in the project.
+Her third film is the psychological thriller Zero Degree, which was made by Animesh Aich, and co-stars Mahfuz Ahmed and Joya Ahsan.
+She plays the mother of a son who dies in an accident, and her husband loses stability and blames her and sets out to take revenge on her.
+She worked with British-Bangladeshi director Aminul Islam Bappi in a film called Three Illegal, which is about people who go abroad for a better life through illegal means.
+Her character is an expat from the UK who helps illegal immigrants find ways to become legal.
 In February 2015, Glamour and Zero Degree were both released.

 In June 2014, Ruhee was interviewed by Nadia Ali on BBC Asian Network.
 In September 2015, she will host the London Bengali Film Festival (LBFF).